36 month phone contracts explained: are they worth it?

 Most networks now have mid-contract price rises for their phone contracts, which is meant to account for inflation.

 However, with 36 month contracts, the device and tariff are split into two separate agreements.
-Only the tariff is affected by mid-contract price rises.
+Only the tariff is affected by mid-contract price rises, as the device agreement is technically a loan with a fixed interest rate (typically 0%).

 This means the device agreement of your contract is not affected by any price rises, and will remain the same for the entire 36 months of your contract.